Skip to main content

 Custom History Provider

-To create a custom history provider, you can define a class that extends the BaseHistoryProvider class provided by Solace Agent Mesh framework:
+To create a custom history provider, you can define a class that extends the BaseHistoryProvider class provided by Solace Agent Mesh:

 from solace_agent_mesh.services.history_service.history_providers.base_history_provider import BaseHistoryProvider